sgoldenlab/simba/docs/FSTTC.md

 >Note: If you ticked the box for `Create graph` in **Step 2** above, you will also have a violin plot in `project_folder/logs` directory.
 In this violin plot, videos that has neither expression of behavior A nor expression of behavior B have been omitted from the graph calculation.

+If you bump into any issues using the FSTTC, let on know by opening an [issue](https://github.com/sgoldenlab/simba/issues) or reach out to us on [Gitter](https://gitter.im/SimBA-Resource/community).